Atelier Sophie 2: The Alchemist of the Mysterious Dream: Release

 The public first became aware of Atelier Sophie 2 when it was rated by the Australian Classification Review Board on September 15, 2021.
 Gust then created a special website to celebrate Atelier's 25th anniversary and used it to announce that the next game in the series would be revealed at the Tokyo Games Show 2021.
 Their parent company, Koei Tecmo, followed through on October 3, announcing the game with its February 25, 2022 release date.
 A limited edition featuring physical items like an art book and an exclusive costume for Sophie was also offered for pre-order.

-In the lead-up to the release, there was cross-promotion with Tales of Arise and Blue Reflection: Second Light.
+In the lead-up to the release, there was a cross-promotion with Tales of Arise and Blue Reflection: Second Light.
 Both Yuugen and NOCO collaborated to create an illustration with the other series' artists, which was displayed at a panel discussion celebrating the 25th anniversaries of the Atelier and Tales of series.
 Later, DLC costumes based on the other series could be purchased for the playable characters of Atelier Sophie 2 to wear.
 Likewise, the other games featured costumes based on Atelier Sophie 2.

 Atelier Sophie 2 released on February 25, 2022.
-It sold 41,016 physical copies through the 27th.
+In Japan, it sold 41,016 physical copies through the 27th.
 The PlayStation 4 and Nintendo Switch versions ranked 4th and 5th in overall sales that week, behind Pokémon Legends: Arceus and two versions of Elden Ring.
 In its second week, it placed 22nd and 26th with 5,206 additional sales between the versions.
 Its final appearance on that chart was the next week, when the Switch version sold an additional 1,634 units and placed 29th.

-DLC is planned to come in waves.
-Most of this is cosmetic content such as in-game clothing.
-An extra scenario depicting Plachta's arrival in Erde Wiege is planned for May 2022.
+DLC came out in waves in the months following release.
+Most of it is cosmetic content such as in-game clothing, such as the cross-promotion with Tales of Arise and Blue Reflection: Second Light in costumes and areas mentioned above.
+There is also an extra scenario depicting Plachta's arrival in Erde Wiege.

 Reception

 Atelier Sophie 2: The Alchemist of the Mysterious Dream received "generally favorable" reviews according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 82% of critics.

 Des Miler of RPGFan scored the game highly, writing that the plot, music, dungeon design, and characters were all excellent, with his only complaint that the pacing was off in parts.
 Jenny Jones of Push Square also gave the game a positive review, writing it was an improvement on the previous game.
 She praised the story and characters, although felt that some of the side quests were a tad repetitive.
 Jenni Lada of Siliconera gave a more measured review, stating that the game's focus on Sophie, Plachta, and their relationship would potentially leave players who hadn't played the original Atelier Sophie, or who were less invested in those characters, left out.